Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/arrayqueue-implementation.md

 Dequeue from the front of the array (small indices)

-Cancelled elements are set to `undefined`
+Canceled elements are set to `undefined`

 ---